 Using active voice in your writing means that the subject of the sentence comes first and performs the action that the rest of the sentence describes.
 This is the most straightforward way to present your ideas, because it creates a clear image in the reader's mind of who is doing what.
 This makes your writing much easier to understand, which is why good writers prefer the active voice.

 Passive voice, on the other hand, reverses the word order to make the object and the action come first.
 It puts the subject at the end of the sentence, and this construction can obscure, or hide, who is performing the action in your sentence.
 This tends to make your writing wordier and harder to follow — not a good choice in most cases.

 Sentences written in an active voice flow better and are easier to understand.
-Using an active voice the emphasis is on the subject of the sentence which is doing the action.
-This makes the sentence straightforward and concise.
-Examples are:
+Using active voice places the emphasis on the subject of the sentence and makes the sentence more straightforward and concise.
+For example:

 Sentences using a passive voice are often harder to understand.
 Passive voice can make a sentence awkward and vague.
 The emphasis changes to the object of the sentence, or the thing that is acted upon.
 For example:

 Need more help to distinguish between active and passive voice?
 Take a look at the YourDictionary Active vs. Passive Voice infographic for an easy-to-understand visual explanation.

 In most cases, using active voice will result in shorter, sharper sentences that are easier for the reader to follow.
 This makes your writing more clear and aids the reader in visualizing what's happening, especially when you use vivid action verbs.
 For example: